 Mobile Small Works Galleries

 The Wheaton Mobile Small Works Galleries are all-campus roving venues that host revolving exhibitions of artwork created by students and visiting artists, as well as objects from the Wheaton Permanent Collection.
-You can track our first gallery, NOMAD 1 on the map below.
-As the fleet grows, their locations will also be included.
+You can track the galleries on the map below.

 The Current Exhibitions